-Get everything you need to know to plan your next big bike trip in one 277-page digital guide.
+Everything you need to plan your trip in a single digital guide.

-If you’re dreaming of an adventurous bicycle journey, and you’re looking for advice on putting that dream into action, this guide will no doubt be rather appealing.
+If you’re dreaming of an adventurous bicycle journey of any kind, and you’re trying to put that dream into action, this ebook will tell you exactly how to do so.

-With contributions from more than 50 veteran cyclists, my new ebook The TomsBikeTrip.com Guide To Adventure Cycle Touring has been written to walk the newcomer through every step involved in planning and undertaking a bicycle-mounted adventure.
+With additional contributions from more than 50 veteran cyclists, The TomsBikeTrip.com Guide To Adventure Cycle Touring has been specifically written to walk you, the newcomer, through every step involved in planning and undertaking that most joyful of things: a bicycle-mounted adventure.

 I remember ‘discovering’ cycle touring.
 It was 2006, and I was browsing a bookshop in Edinburgh when I noticed a title called The Adventure Cycle Touring Handbook.
 I bought it on a whim and spent the afternoon under a tree devouring its contents.
 By the end of the day I’d decided to try and cycle round the world.

 Then I started Googling.
-This was the mistake that cost me a year.
-For all the fine detail and information in that book, nobody mentioned that cycle touring was actually really simple.
+This one mistake cost me a year.
+For all the fine detail and information in that book, it didn’t reassure me that adventure cycling was actually really simple.

-Part of my confusion was all the conflicting information I found on the web.
-Nobody quite agreed on anything, and everyone claimed to know best.
+This was in contrast to all the conflicting information I found on the web.
+Nobody agreed on anything, and everyone claimed to know best.

 My other big stumbling block was fear.
+A long bike trip felt like a Really Big Thing.
 I was daunted and didn’t know where to start.
 There seemed so much I needed to know, and Google only uncovered more things I needed know.
 I thought I needed to have every last detail figured out before setting off, otherwise something terrible would happen.

-Demystifying cycle touring is the aim of this guide.
+Getting you on the road ASAP is the primary aim of this guide.

-I’ve now spent a decade either on the road or writing about it.
-In terms of UK visitor numbers, my blog TomsBikeTrip.com is now the number one cycle touring blog on the web – mainly for the advice and resources section, which now contains about 400,000 words of hard-earned knowledge.
+I’ve now spent over a decade on the road and writing about bicycle travel.
+I write in order to help people.
+Because of this, TomsBikeTrip.com is the number one UK adventure cycle touring website.
+The advice and resources section alone now contains about 400,000 words of hard-earned knowledge.

 This has all resulted in some key principles for this new ebook: